bitzalpay/Bitzal-Wiki/Home.md

-# Добро пожаловать в документацию Bitzal
+# Welcome to the Bitzal documentation

-Здесь будет описание проекта.
+The project description will be here.